 "When you compare the level of digitalisation in other industries, there are so many potential solutions that can be leveraged in the construction machinery industry.
 These can be implemented with great advantages for our products and customers.
 By offering data collection and health monitoring of our buckets to customers, we are able to refine our products and thereby our service and customer relations."

 A project team was formed at Sjørring Maskinfabrik with CSO Jørgen B. Randa and Key Account Manager Helle Nisted as regular participants alongside a group of flying participants who were engaged appropriately during the project.
-The project was facilitated by FORCE Technology’s department for IoT, Data & Services Innovation and supervised by Aalborg University, department of materials and production.
+The project was facilitated by FORCE Technology’s department for Digital and Sustainable Innovation and supervised by Aalborg University, department of materials and production.

 The project was segmented in three parts, each with individual focus areas but executed with an agile approach in order to use and iterate from gained knowledge and findings.
 The projects were carried out inspired from FORCE Technology’s design thinking framework used for exploring, building and testing technology solutions, incorporating contextual and business perspectives into the process.